Charlieeecoding/Youtube_Data/README.md

 Details of this project:
 I am trying to get the channel information from Youtube by calling the Youtube API, and gather data about the channel - NFL by using Python.
 I may do little data cleaning before saving as a CSV file for bettering reviewing and understanding on the data set.

-After saving as a CSV file, it will be imported to the SQL database. (still deciding which SQL database to be used...)
+After saving as a CSV file, it will be imported to the Microsoft SQL database (MSSQL).

 Then, I will perform a migration from on-prem SQL database to Cloud database - Azure.
 (Or simply just connect between the on-prem database and the cloud database)